Tips and tricks Best practice guides, FAQ & more

 Selenium test automation is designed to automate web applications, not desktop applications.
 Automating desktop applications requires a different type of automation tool that's designed for desktop automation.
 That doesn't mean it's impossible though.

 Leapwork is such a tool.
 You can find a comparison of Selenium and Leapwork, plus everything you need to know about what Selenium can and cannot automate in our whitepaper on codeless Selenium for desktop automation.

 Related article: Tools for Faster Desktop Test Automation

 There are partial workarounds, but you are not going to like them.
 Here’s why.

-There are two technologies built right into Windows that are made to automate most types of desktop applications; a new UI Automation technology and a legacy technology called MS Active Accessibility.
+There are two technologies built right into Windows that are made to automate most types of desktop applications; a new UI Automation (UIA) technology and a legacy technology called MS Active Accessibility (MSAA).

-You might have read about projects where attempts were made to use the Selenium WebDriver architecture to build extensions for desktop technologies, or to bridge the gap between Selenium and UIA or MSAA.
+If you're an experienced programmer or tester, you might have dabbled in projects using Selenium WebDriver architecture to build extensions for desktop technologies or to bridge the gap between Selenium and UIA or MSAA.

 Here are a couple of links, with descriptions from the respective authors:

 All these (and more) attempts at creating workarounds so that “Selenium-like code” can be used to automate desktop applications are either abandoned open source projects or narrowly targeted at specific use cases.

 If you are a professional programmer looking to writing code to automate Windows desktop applications, UIA and MSAA are the only truly good starting points.